How to Solve Chlorine Lock and Chlorine Demand

 • “Chlorine lock” is a term used for when too much cyanuric acid has been added to a pool which locks up the sanitizing ability of the chlorine.

-• “Chlorine demand” is a term used to describe a pool’s need for more chlorine; this typically means the chlorine in the pool is working extra hard to neutralize debris and contaminants.
+• “Chlorine demand” is a term used to describe a pool’s need for more chlorine.

 In recent times, chlorine lock has been the topic of controversy among pool owners and experts.
 Chlorine lock is a supposed condition when your pool has too much cyanuric acid in the water.
 The confusion surrounding this event comes from the use of the term “lock.”
 Essentially, adding too much cyanuric acid (chlorine stabilizer) is believed to “lock up” the functionality of your chlorine.